 Slim-ish width, great grip angle and comfortable Hogue rubber grips make it feel great in the hand

 It plowed through almost 300 rounds without so much as a hiccup or a cleaning

 Grips, sights, trigger kits etc… Not quite at the Glock level of customization but it’s no slouch either.

 Carry * * *

-It’s definitely on the heavy side and it’s a full figured girl.
+It’s a full-figured girl and definitely on the heavy side.
 Dress her right, though, and you won’t have a problem.

 Accurate, reliable and comfortable.
 It’s all I could ask for in a pistol.

 It’s good to see another lefty-friendly offering from Sig….